canonical/ubuntu-pro-for-wsl/docs/explanation/ref-arch-explanation.md

 ## Background

-### What is Ubuntu on WSL?
+### What is Ubuntu WSL?

 With the Windows Subsystem for Linux (WSL), Linux distributions can be run on Windows with minimal overhead.
-Ubuntu on WSL is an image that is optimised for running Ubuntu on WSL.
+Ubuntu WSL is an image that is optimised for running Ubuntu WSL.
 A user can create an Ubuntu WSL instance on a Windows machine and use that instance as a production-ready development environment.
-Ubuntu on WSL also benefits from tight integration with Ubuntu Pro and Landscape, which makes it easier to secure Ubuntu WSL instances and manage them at scale.
+Ubuntu WSL also benefits from tight integration with Ubuntu Pro and Landscape, which makes it easier to secure Ubuntu WSL instances and manage them at scale.

 ### Why is managing WSL instances at scale difficult?

-An individual user can create and configure multiple, independent instances of Ubuntu on WSL on their machine.
+An individual user can create and configure multiple, independent instances of Ubuntu WSL on their machine.
 For a system administrator, who is managing fleets of Windows machines with multiple users, the potential number of Ubuntu WSL instances increases dramatically.
 While the system administrator has tools for managing Windows machines, WSL instances can be a black box that cannot be